kailash-manasarovar/statement/docs/timeline/2025/february.md

 ##### Supplementary backside

 the Spanish police 3 times, the UK police mere times than I can remember, and all emails/messages etc I send to numerous organizations are also completely ignored.
-In the case of the police, this makes me more concerned for our safety in Denia, and mine in London, and in the case of no reply to any messages or attempts to get help, it is likely due to the fact I'm 100% hacked and criminals have root access to all my devices so they can delete things before they go out.
+In the case of the police, this makes me more concerned for our safety in Dénia, and mine in London, and in the case of no reply to any messages or attempts to get help, it is likely due to the fact I'm 100% hacked and criminals have root access to all my devices so they can delete things before they go out.
 The reason I came in person.
 It's nearly impossible for me to understand why such heinous crimes against me and others are being completely ignored other than an unprecedented level of corruption, or maybe there might be some investigation coming to an imminent close and in this case I feel I'm/we're either safe without knowing it, or being sacrificed.
 It's impossible to know.
 Anyway.
 With the best.
 Tell your team to come into the office pls.

 #### Something I find interesting reading these back...